Sample PHD Law Dissertation Proposal

-Treatment of such people exposes the shortcomings in implementing European fundamental rights and humanitarian law, international human rights, and EU’s neighborhood policy.
+Treatment of such people exposes the shortcomings in implementing fundamental European rights and humanitarian law, international human rights, and EU’s neighbourhood policy.

 The migrant crisis in Europe is ongoing and will continue to grow until and unless policy measures are taken by the EU and the United Nations General Council.
 The UN Security Council plays a more active role in the crisis and its root cause.
 Therefore, the major research questions that arise include the following;

 Is the International community, specifically the EU and UK, collectively violate human rights against refugees?.

 Subsequent questions that build upon the main research question are;

 1. Are the measures implemented by EU member states and UK governments that limit refugees’ movement legal?